 Inspection.
 It is often difficult to distinguish between inspection and survey, particularly as an ROV may carry out both types of tasks in a single dive.
-Inspection tasks usually concentrate on specific, pre-defined areas of concern and include detailed visual and/or other types of inspection using on-board sensors such as cathodic protection (CP) measurement devices.
+Inspection tasks usually concentrate on specific, pre-defined areas of concern and include detailed visual and/or other types of inspection using onboard sensors such as cathodic protection (CP) measurement devices.

 Construction.
 These tasks normally require a larger vehicle capable of deployment of at least one manipulator.
 Construction vehicles may be employed in such tasks as removal of debris, intervention, connection or removal of lifting devices, or actuation of valve components.
+Intervention.
+Many work-class ROVs have specially designed tool packages able to interface with subsea manifolds, wellheads, or control pods to effect installation, removal, and maintenance or repair functions.

 Intervention.
-Many work-class ROV's have specially designed tool packages able to interface with subsea manifolds, wellheads or control pods to effect installation, removal, maintenance or repair functions.
+Many work-class ROVs have specially designed tool packages able to interface with subsea manifolds, wellheads, or control pods to effect installation, removal, and maintenance or repair functions.